Making The Tough Choice To Appeal Your Case

 Most litigants choose to file an appeal when they have an overwhelming feeling of bias against them at the lower court, or a feeling that their issue is so important they must exhaust all possibilities to have their position heard and considered.
 Most litigants are advised that winning an appeal is difficult, and investing time and money in an appeal should only be done in the most unusual of circumstances.

 Laura Robbins, Esq., is experienced in handling appeals at the commonwealth court and superior court.
-Please email or call 814-753-4625 to schedule a consultation regarding your appellate matter.
+She also can represent you in any family law appeals, estate planning appeals or unemployment insurance appeals.
+Please email or call our office at 814-753-4625 to schedule a consultation regarding your appellate matter.